Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 ## Overview

 Linear Regression is really quite simple yet surprisingly powerful.
 In this simple case, we have a single predictor variable called *month*.
-Linear Regression with a single variable (aka feature) is called Univariate Linear Regression.
+Linear Regression with a single variable (aka feature) is called univariate Linear Regression.
 The output of Linear Regression is an estimate of the outcome variable (aka target), which in this case is a baby's weight in ounces.

 The equation of our model looks like this: